fablabbcn/mdef-docs/docs/2025-26/year-1/t-2/extended-intelligences-III/index.md

 ## Syllabus

+**Hardware, Software, Wetware**

 What futures might emerge from a lab-grown brain?

+This course, titled "Extended Intelligence III," reframes the concept of intelligence as a hybrid phenomenon.
+It invites students to explore brain organoids as provocateurs: living, cognitive agents whose unpredictable neural activity challenges how we interpret, frame, and imagine the world around us.

+We move beyond the binary of human and machine to explore a synthesis of:
+- Hardware: Human intelligence — your brains, your intent, and your ethics.
+- Software: Artificial Intelligence — specifically Large Language Models.
+- Wetware: Hybrid Intelligence — brain organoids, providing biological unpredictability.

+The course is grounded in the "Extended Mind" theory (Clark & Chalmers), but with a critical update for the year 2026.
+We aim to move beyond the notion of passive tools (like notebooks or smartphones) toward active, biological extensions of the mind.

+The objective is to collaboratively produce a Manifesto for a new Extended Mind in the form of a Video Essay.

-This course invites students to explore brain organoids as speculative provocateurs: living, cognitive agents whose unpredictable neural activity challenges how we interpret, frame, and imagine the world around us.
-Students will engage with a (mostly) pre-designed digital interface developed by Operating System Studio / Umanesimo Artificiale, which connects to real brain organoid spike data (via Brain Processing Unit API, or Cortical Labs API - collaboration is still pending).
-This interface transforms neural signals into semantic parameters, feeding them into a custom prompt-generation system powered by an LLM.
-The result is a cascade of strange, poetic, and speculative questions, invitations to reimagine the worlds embedded in students’ own data collection.
-A central part of the course is the active collection of real-world, lived data by the students.
-Through rituals, sensory logs, environmental observation, or embodied tracking (e.g. mood, movement, sound), students create datasets that become stimuli for the organoids.
-These inputs are then translated into signal formats sent to the biological system, whose neural spike responses generate speculative prompts in return.
-This creates an evolving feedback process in which students do not simply build speculative worlds, but co-evolve them in collaboration with a nonhuman mind.
+Students will engage with a pre-designed digital interface developed by Operating System Studio / Umanesimo Artificiale, which connects to Cortical Labs’ proprietary organoid simulator.
+This interface transforms neural signals into semantic parameters, feeding them into a custom prompt-generation system.
+This system is powered by an LLM that is trained on all students' inputs and continuously learns from them throughout the workshop.

 **Keywords: Brain organoids, Organoid Intelligence, Cognitive Interfaces, Data-Driven Fiction, Posthuman Thought**

 ## Learning Objectives

-- Understand the fundamentals of brain organoids, organoid intelligence and its creative potential
+- **Understand** the fundamentals of brain organoids, Organoid Intelligence (OI), and their creative potential.
-- Learn how neural spike data can shape language, logic, and worldbuilding scenarios
+- **Analyze** the "Extended Mind" Hypothesis and critically understand the foundational theory of Clark & Chalmers to propose contemporary updates that include biological computing and active agents.
-- Explore critical and poetic frameworks for interpreting nonhuman cognition
+- **Explore** critical and poetic frameworks for interpreting nonhuman cognition.
-- Create artifacts (texts, systems, worlds) shaped through recursive interaction with brain organoids outputs
+- **Experience** the workflow of moving from individual fragmentation to small group clustering, and finally to a collective class consciousness.
+- **Synthesize** diverse and complex theoretical inputs into a unified public artifact (Video Essay) that communicates a clear vision for the future of intelligence.

 ## Schedule

-### Day 1 - Week 1**
+### Week 1 - Day 1**

+**Theory & Interface**
-- Overview of brain organoids and organoid intelligence
+- Overview of brain organoids, Organoid Intelligence, and "Extended Mind" theory with case studies.
-- Introduction to the digital interface designed by Operating System Studio / Umanesimo Artificiale
+- Introduction to the digital interface designed by Operating System Studio / Umanesimo Artificiale.
-- Collective brainstorming on real world data to collect (sound, rituals, mood logs, environments)
+- Collective brainstorming on Manifesto production.

-**Day 2 - Week 2**
+**Week 2 - Day 2**

-- First prompt-generation experiments from student-collected input
-- Interfacing: feeding stimuli into the system
-- Understanding how neural data modulates prompt styles

-**Day 3 - Week 2**

-- Use generated questions to begin constructing speculative micro-worlds
-- Map unexpected cognitive landscapes from neural activity
-- Group critique and reflection: What worldviews does the organoid suggest?

-**Day 4 - Week 2**

-- Finalize a short speculative artifact or research fragment (e.g., story, visual piece, cultural fragment, design fiction)
+**Individual Interaction & Drafting**
+- Each student interacts individually with the interface.
+They select one specific principle of the Extended Mind that they feel attached to.
+- Students create raw visual assets (graphics, photos, abstract video clips) that represent this hybrid text.

+**Week 2 - Day 3**

+**Clustering & Expansion**
+- Students analyze the fragments generated on Day 1 and suggest thematic clusters.
+- Students divide into groups based on these clusters.
+- Groups work to expand their specific thematic section and refine their Day 1 visuals into coherent sequences for their specific chapter.

+**Week 2 - Day 4**

+**Collective Synthesis**
+- The whole class gathers.
+By this stage, the Class LLM holds the total knowledge of the course (Day 1 Fragments + Day 2 Chapters).
+- The class inputs collective prompts to stitch the chapters together.
+- The final text is recorded as a VoiceOver (AI or Human) for the video essay.
-- Presentations + open discussion
+- Final presentation + open discussion.

 ## Deliverables

-- At least one speculative prompt-response artifact per student (text, visual, sound, etc.)
+- Fragments, Chapters, and Final Output (Video Essay).
-- Final short presentation + reflection
+- Final presentation + reflection.

 ## Grading Method